exercism/website-copy/tracks/python/exercises/two-fer/mentoring.md

-When they can describe what is going wrong, you may wish to give them the term 'Default Arguments' and let them search, or give them a reference to your favorite article.
+When they can describe what is going wrong, you may wish to give them the term 'Default Arguments' and let them search, or give them a reference to your favorite article about default arguments.

 #### Editing the Tests